AdityaGaddipati/VLR-Audio-Visual-Streaming/docs/index.markdown

 Streaming audio-visual speech recognition (SAVSR) introduces an online setting to audio-visual speech recognition (AVSR), which frees the full utterance requirement prior to decoding that traditional speech recognition models are limited to.
 Streaming audio-visual speech recognition further challenges the model leaving itself to decide how much the model should wait to have retrieved enough information to start decoding.
 While transformer based models such as AvHuBERT [1] have been successful in AVSR tasks through pretraining and cross-modal interactions, these models suffer in achieving reasonable Real-Time Factor (RTF) which is necessary for communication agents.
 We propose [ESPnet Mulimodal](https://github.com/chorongi/espnet_multimodal), a multimodal framework integrated to ESPnet [2], and provide baseline results for the task SAVSR.
 We also propose a streaming transformer [3]. and multimodal fusion based model for SAVSR.
 Through ESPnet Mulitmodal, we expect to facilitate research in the field of audio-visual tasks including SAVSR.

+## 2. Introduction

 Recently, advances in deep learning and transformer models have dramatically improved performance of end-to-end automatic speech recognition (ASR).
 Specifically, models with joint transformer with Connectionist Temporal Classification (CTC) decoding technique provide impressive performance results for acoustic speech recognition tasks ([1] [4]).
 Moreover, models tend to use multi-modal fusion techniques to aid missing or unreliable information from one modality [5].

-However, human dialogue happens in a online fashion where the listener instantaneously interprets the speaker's intent before the speaker finishes and parallelly starts preparing for a response.
+However, human dialogue happens in an online fashion where the listener instantaneously interprets the speaker's intent before the speaker finishes and parallelly starts preparing for a response.
 For powerful transformer models to be applied to communication agents in the real world, it should be able to start making decisions before the entire input signal is even available to produce an instant response to the speaker.
 Therefore, we assert that studying streaming audio-visual speech recognition is crucial in mainly two aspects:

 1. Streaming audio-visual speech recognition models human communication more accurately, whereby studying models for this task will provide insight on how machines should interpret and process language in real-life settings.

 2. Studying application of powerful transformer models in a streaming environment will unveil hidden caveats for real-life applications that have not been studied, and further facilitate the development of truly human-like, real-time communication agents.

-## 2. Introduction

 Non-autoregressive (NAR) models have been studied for streaming sequence-to-sequence tasks, but have been unsuccessful due to strong conditional independence assumptions of CTC.
 Mask-CTC models [6] and approaches using blockwise-attention [7] have been proposed to mitigate this problem.
 However, these techniques have been only introduced to tasks such as machine translation and speech recognition, leaving the area of streaming audio-visual speech recognition unexplored.
 The main technical challenges of SAVSR are of the following:
 <!-- Identify Main Technical Challenges -->